COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

 # Style Guide for DDLm Dictionaries

-Version 1.2.2 2023-06-29
+Version 1.4.0 2026-02-05

 ## Overview

 The following rules describe the preferred layout of DDLm Reference and Instance dictionaries.
-Following these rules should allow generic dictionary manipulation software to ingest, semantically edit and re-output dictionaries with minimal irrelevant changes to whitespace.
+Following these rules should allow generic dictionary manipulation software to ingest, semantically edit and re-output dictionaries with minimal irrelevant changes to white space.

 These rules are not intended to apply to CIF data files or Template dictionaries.

-These rules are not comprehensive, for example, they do not envisage table values that are semicolon-delimited.
+These rules are not comprehensive.
+For example, they do not envisage table values that are semicolon-delimited.
 They should cover all situations typically encountered in DDLm dictionaries, and will be expanded as new situations arise.